-During the second semester of the senior year, students are required to take Internship I, II, and HIM Practicum.
-These courses require that the students spend a minimum of six weeks in other institutions (hospitals, health agencies, etc.) away from campus.
+During the second semester of the senior year, students are required to take a five-week professional practice experience course.
+This course requires that the students spend a minimum of five weeks in other institutions (hospitals, health agencies, etc.) away from campus.
 Students must furnish their own transportation and housing.
 Because of the time and distances involved, no courses other than those listed can be taken in the final semester of the senior year.